npm package discovery and stats viewer.

 Troubleshooting

-• The switch fires the sequence but the door still doesn't close.
+• Legacy mode: the switch fires the sequence but the door still doesn't close.
 This means the obstruction is being seen by the opener itself, not just propagated through ratgdo.
 Try the inverse setting: change settingKey to pinBasedObst and flip the booleans — bypassValue: false, normalValue: true.
-That tells ratgdo "stop reading the obstruction pin entirely" instead of just changing the source.
+That tells ratgdo "stop reading the obstruction pin entirely" instead of just changing the source. (forceClose mode bypasses this whole class of problem because it doesn't depend on ratgdo seeing the obstruction signal at all.)

-• Neither setting works.
-The photo eye is being blinded at the hardware level — ratgdo can't help here because the obstruction signal is already locked in at the opener's logic board.
+• Neither setting works (and forceClose mode also fails).
+The photo eye is being blinded at the hardware level AND the GDO motor is refusing the hold-to-close override — ratgdo can't help here because the obstruction signal is locked in at the opener's logic board AND the motor isn't honoring the override pattern.
 The actual fix is a sun shroud or hood over the photo-eye receiver (search "garage door photo eye sun shield").
 A piece of black PVC pipe works in a pinch.

 • Where to look at logs.
 Homebridge: sudo hb-service logs. ratgdo's own log: http://YOUR-RATGDO-IP/showlog.
-The plugin logs each step of the four-step sequence with [Force Close Garage] prefixes (or whatever name you configured).
+The plugin logs each step of the close sequence with [Force Close Garage] prefixes (or whatever name you configured).

 • Cooldown active error.
 You tapped the switch too soon after the previous tap.
 Wait for the configured cooldownMs to elapse.
 Default is 20 seconds.